RehanSajid136602/DictaPilot2/README.md

 ![Whisper Groq](WhisperGroq.png)

-#### Most vibe coders aren’t willin to pay for tools like Whisprflow and frankly, I wasn’t going to pay for something I could get for free with the same precision.
-##### I made it pretty simple so anyone can build on top of it without restrictions - like giving it Agentic functions and allowing it to do local tasks.
-(Integration made easy and free)
-##### Groq was offering free and Unlimited API so i had to build somethin with it. ( As of today - 3 Feb 2026 - Groq's offerin free unlimited credits )

 This is a small cross-platform tool to press-and-hold a hotkey, record audio, send to Groq's Whisper model, and paste the transcription.
+Groq was offering free and Unlimited API so i had to build somethin with it. ( As of today - 3 Feb 2026 - Groq's offerin free unlimited credits )

 **Project files**: [app.py](app.py), [requirements.txt](requirements.txt), [.env.example](.env.example)